GGIS 100 - Introduction to Meteorology

 Introduction to programming to customize and extend the capabilities of geographic information systems.
 Topics include the principles of programming, advanced function and tools coding, visualization, fundamental spatial data structures, and spatial algorithms.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: GGIS/ESE 379 or equivalent, or consent of instructor.

-GGIS 491 - Research in Geography
+GGIS 495 - Advanced Topics in Geography

-GGIS 570 - Advanced Spatial Analysis
+GGIS 560 - Spatial Epidemiology

 GGIS 590 - Graduate Independent Study